caktus/talks/pycon/2015/sms-workshop/intro.md

 - <!-- .element: class="fragment" data-fragment-index="4" --> **default:** *default action if **NO** app handle returns*
 - <!-- .element: class="fragment" data-fragment-index="5" --> **cleanup:** *perform any needed cleanup from prior phases*

+Notes:

+- handle method is similar to a Django view
+- other phases are similar to Django middlewarez

 @@

 ## Handlers Contrib App